DSC-SPIDAL/mlcommons-osmi/README.md

 ## Set up a project directory and get the code

+To get the code we clone a gitlab instance that is hosted at Oakridge National Laboratory (<https://code.ornl.gov/whb/osmi-bench>).
 Firts you need to create a directory under your username in the project directory.
 We recommend to use your username.
 Follow these setps:

 ```
 mkdir -p /project/bii_dsc_community/$USER/osmi
 cd /project/bii_dsc_community/$USER/osmi
 git clone git@github.com:DSC-SPIDAL/mlcommons-osmi.git
 git clone https://code.ornl.gov/whb/osmi-bench.git
+cd osmi-bench
 ```

 ## Set up Python via Miniforge and Conda